mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 11 September 2025

-- The average temperature today is 14.31˚C,
+- The average temperature today is 11.81˚C,
-- With highs of 15.47˚C and lows of 13.71˚C,
+- With highs of 13.8˚C and lows of 11.4˚C,
-- It may feel like 13.7˚C with moderate rain
+- It may feel like 11.27˚C with light intensity shower rain
-- The wind speed is 8.75m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 73%
+- The pressure is 1003hPa and humidity is 85%
 - The sun will rise at 05:36 and set at 18:33

 <!-- weather_marker ends -->